Meet the Team

 Education and Outreach

-I grew up in the Siskyou Mountains of southern Oregon where I learned to value the rugged beauty of the west’s expansive wildlands.
-I earned a B.S at Warren Wilson College, a work college in Asheville, North Carolina, my interests in botany, and ecological restoration collided as the student manager of the Native Plant Crew where we collected seed and propagated more than 75 species of native grasses and flowers for restoration on campus.
-In 2009 the US Forest Service contracted the WWC Native Plant Crew to grow and indentify ecotypes of 11 native plants ideal for restoration in the South East.
+I grew up in the Siskiyou Mountains of southern Oregon where I learned to value the rugged beauty of the west’s expansive wildlands.
+I earned a B.S at Warren Wilson College, a work college in Asheville, North Carolina, and led the Native Plant Crew where students sourced and propagated more than 75 species of native grasses and flowers for restoration on campus.

 When I’m not at work you might find me in the surf or in the mountains.